Bodrum Maritime Museum

 The 'Lighthouse' may be inconspicuously set in Bodrum's fish market, but long-time locals swear by it as the oldest and the best of...

-Bodrum's fish market (sometimes called 'manavlar' for the fruit stands at the entrance to this small network of back alleys) offers a unique sort of direct dining: you choose between myriad fresh fish and seafood on ice at fishmongers' tables and, having paid there, have them cooked (about TL6 extra) at any adjoining restaurant.
-If in doubt, waiters can help you decide – options run from top-end catches to cheaper farm fish.
+Bodrum's fish market (sometimes called manavlar for the fruit stands at the entrance to this small network of back alleys) offers a unique sort of direct dining: you choose between myriad fresh fish and seafood on ice at fishmongers' tables and, having paid there, bring them to any adjoining restaurant to have it all cooked for ₺15.